Tony-24986/2wd-esp32-project/README.md

 # Injuries sustained so far:
 - 2 counts of minor burns from a soldering iron.
+- 4 counts of minor burns from an ESP32's voltage regulator
 - 1 count of First-degree burns from a soldering iron.
 - 1 possible count of Second-degree burns from loose wire connections.
 - A shit ton of Pb inhaled.